DanWahlin/CodeWithDanDockerServices/README.md

 If you're on Docker Toolbox rather than Docker CE you may get an nginx gateway error when going to http://localhost.
 This is due to "localhost" being used as the server name in .docker/config/nginx.development.conf (that works for Docker CE - the latest version - but not for Docker Toolbox).
 Comment out the existing "server_name" property and uncomment the one mentioned for Docker Toolbox in the .docker/config/nginx.development.conf file.

+#### To run in Kubernetes with Docker Desktop on Mac

+1. Do a production Docker Compose build (see docker-compose.yml for instructions) to create the local images
+1. Enable Kubernetes in Docker Desktop (Mac)
+1. Open a command-prompt at the root of the project
+1. Run `kubectl apply -f .k8s/`
+1. Once the deployments are applied several pods will be created.
+1. To expose a port for localhost, get the name of the `nginx` pod by running `kubectl get pods` and use the pod name in the following command

+      `sudo kubectl port-forward [name-of-nginx-pod] 80:80`

+      Note that sudo is needed to enable port 80 in this case.
+You can choose a different port as well such as 8080:80.

+1. Open the browser and go to http://localhost